pomdtr/smallweb.run/docs/src/guides/plugins.md

 ## Environment variables available to plugins

+- `SMALLWEB_VERSION`: The version of the smallweb CLI.
 - `SMALLWEB_DIR`: The directory where the smallweb apps are stored.
 - `SMALLWEB_DOMAIN`: The domain where the smallweb apps are served from.